Russell-Cotes Art Gallery & Museum

 The main hall has a remarkable collection of high Victorian and Pre-Raphaelite art, including many works by women artists.
 Other rooms house souvenirs from the couple’s travels, with works from Russia, Australia, New Zealand and the world-renowned Japanese collection.
 With stunning views, a serene cliff-top garden and stylish café, Merton’s extravagant gift to his wife is one of Bournemouth’s most intriguing visitor attractions.

-Hidden Highlights Life in Lockdown exhibition from 24 October - 18 April 2021.
+Hidden Highlights Life in Lockdown exhibition until the 12th September 2021.

 “The most enthralling experience in Bournemouth”